MAT1001 Differential Calculus: Lecture Notes

 Here we collect all of the tutorial problems for the module.
 They are split into different weeks depending on the topic they relate to and when they were given out.

 Many of these questions are taken from or adapted from the recommended books for the module or from some of the linked resources.
 These problems are to be attempted in the tutorial sessions and are there to help you familiarise yourself with the material that we have covered in the lectures.
+You will notice that some problems appear in more than one weeks tutorial sheet.
+This is because there is an overlap between the material covered in some of the sessions and these questions are relevant to the material from more than one week.

 Problems marked with a star, \((\star )\) are particularly worth attempting.
 Problems marked with a dagger, \((\dagger )\), are more challenging and often go beyond what we directly discussed in the lectures.